 Overnight: Ak-Su Almaluu Valley

 We handled this climb a bit better, but it was still a TON of work.
-We took each switchback slowly until we made it to the top.
-This pass is unnamed but our guide referred to it as Jyrgyz Pass.
+We took each switch back slowly until we made it to the top.
+This pass is unnamed, but our guide called it Jyrgyz Pass.
 From this pass, you could see Aylanysh Lakes in the distance.

 We took 10-15 steps, then took a break, then took another 10-15 steps, and so and so forth until we made it to the top.
-We took a few more photos at the top then started our way down.
+We took a few more photos at the top and started our way down.
 The backside of this mountain was made of very loose rock.
 After finishing the steepest part, we stopped at a stream for tea and snacks.
-We then continued downwards and it felt like forever until we reached the next site.
-Every time we reached what I thought was close to the end, you would see an expansive valley just below that we would have to descend into.
+We then continued downwards, and it felt like forever until we reached the following site.
+Every time we reached what I thought was close to the end, we would see an expansive valley just below that we would have to descend into.